marcelinokennedy/docker-dojo/README.md

 # Docker

-Nesse projeto vamos apremnder e implementar a plataforma docker
+Nesse projeto vamos aprender e implementar a plataforma docker

 ### How to